 An organization must have the ability to test and change based on internal strengths and weaknesses in the SWOT of the organization.
-The key to a successful organization is to use equipment as SWOT analysis.
+The key to a successful organization is to use equipment as a SWOT analysis.
 In the business world, there are two real organizational structures that are suitable for individual real-time situations.
 The strengths and weaknesses of organizational culture play a vital role.
 Therefore the importance of SWOT analysis in an organization is undeniable.
 SWOT analysis of government organizations is also very important.

-SWOT stands for Strength, Weakness, Opportunity, Threat.
+SWOT stands for Strength, Weakness, Opportunity, and Threat.
 A SWOT analysis guides you to identify your organization’s strengths and weaknesses (S-W).
 SWOT analysis is used for:

 - Doing well with existing

 - Addressing what you’re lacking

 - Taking the greatest possible advantage of chances for success

 SWOT provides a tool to explore both internal and external factors that may affect your work.
 A SWOT analysis is designed to facilitate a realistic, fact-based, data-driven look at the strengths and weaknesses of an organization.